murraysean/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 | [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Azure-Samples/Azure-Language-OpenAI-Conversational-Agent-Accelerator) | [![Open in Dev Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/Azure-Samples/Azure-Language-OpenAI-Conversational-Agent-Accelerator) |
 |---|---|

-This accelerator template provides users with a code-first example for creating and enhancing chat solutions and agents with deterministic, human-controllable workflows.
+This accelerator template utilizes Foundry Agent Service and Foundry Tools to provide users with a code-first example for creating and enhancing chat solutions and agents with deterministic, human-controllable workflows.
 It is designed to minimize the need for extensive prompt engineering by using a structured workflow to prioritize top questions with exact answers, top intents with deterministic routing, and use LLM to handle long tail topics.
 These actions help to ensure determinism and consistency.
 The template also provides flexibility to swap, add, or remove agents/components to tailor to your specific needs.

 This template is perfect for developers and organizations looking to design, customize, and manage agents that can handle complex queries, route tasks, and provide reliable answers, all with a controlled, scalable architecture.